sseefried/docker-epidemic-build-env/README.md

 unfortunately, doesn't work out of the box for some libraries when installing them with [Cabal](https://www.haskell.org/cabal/).

-So, with tha aid of [Docker](https://www.docker.com) I wrote a Dockerfile to build a fully fledged Android build environment.
+So, with the aid of [Docker](https://www.docker.com) I wrote a Dockerfile to build a fully fledged Android build environment.
 This builds on earlier work that I did in the [`docker-build-ghc-android`](https://github.com/sseefried/docker-build-ghc-android) repo.
 `docker-build-ghc-android` just builds a GHC 7.8.3 cross-compiler targetting ARMv7, while this